 All the lanterns!!
 All the lights!! 😍 I told Thuy I wanted to release floating lanterns.
 She said not to worry, a little girl will come up to us to ask us to buy them.
 Soon after, it happened.

 Lots of clothes stores and vendors selling random souvenirs.
 Light up flower crowns!
 We walk by a shop selling mot.
-Mot is an herbal drink made with lotus flowers and some other ingredients.
+Mot is a refreshing herbal drink made with lotus flowers and some other ingredients.
 We didn’t see mot on many other menus.
 Only saw one other sidewalk stand selling them.

 We were hungry and ended up at the end of the restaurant block along the river.
-We were looking at a menu and saw mi quang and we were sold!
+We were looking at a menu and saw mi quang Sold!
 They had an upstairs that we sat at with a view of the street and river.
+Great for people watching.

 Took a Grab back to Da Nang.
-A guy approached us asking if we needed a ride but it was late and we didn’t trust a random person so we used the Grab app and ended up with him anyway.
-He was pretty nice 😅
+A guy approached us asking if we needed a ride but it was late and we didn’t trust a random person so we used the Grab app and ended up with him anyway. 😅

 Hoi An Day 2 :: Food! 🤤

-Started with visits to Ba Na Hills and My Son but we’re going to stick with the Hoi An story first.
+Started with visits to Ba Na Hills and My Son but we’re going to stick with the Hoi An story.

 Thuy got the cab driver’s information from her first day in Vietnam because she felt he was genuinely friendly.
 His name is Duong 👋 We asked him if we could hire him to take us around for the day.
 Told him what our plans for the day were and ended up paying about 1,000,000 VND after tips.